Pointwise convergence of the non-linear Fourier transform: Proof of the main theorem

-In this section we will estimate the scattering function $a_{t_1 \to t_2}$ corresponding to an interval $(t_1,t_2)\subset \R_+$.
-The shortest way to define such a function is to say that it is the function $a$, defined as in Section \ref{NLFT}, corresponding to the system \eqref{eqDS} whose potential function is equal to $f$ on $(t_1,t_2)$ and to $0$ elsewhere.
+{\bf Calculation of the functions $a$ and $b$ for the interval $(t_1,t_2)$. } In this section we will find the scattering functions $a_{t_1 \to t_2}$ and $b_{t_1 \to t_2}$ corresponding to an interval $(t_1,t_2)\subset \R_+$.
+The shortest way to define such functions is to say that they are the functions $a, b$, defined as in Section \ref{NLFT}, corresponding to the system \eqref{eqDS} whose potential function is equal to $f(t+t_1)$ on the interval $(0, t_2-t_1)$ and to $0$ elsewhere.

 More constructively, if $M(t,z)$ is the transfer matrix of the system \eqref{eqDS} then one can define the transfer matrix from $t=t_1$ to $t=t_2$ as

 After that the Hermite-Biehler functions $E_{t_1 \to t_2}(z)$ and $\ti E_{t_1 \to t_2}(z)$ can be defined as